phmullins/awesome-macos/readme.md

 * [aText](http://www.trankynam.com/atext/) - Replaces abbreviations with frequently used phrases.
 * [Caffeine](http://lightheadsw.com/caffeine/) - Keeps your Mac from going into sleep mode.
 * [Easy Find](http://www.devontechnologies.com/products/freeware.html) - Find any file on your Mac.
+* [Flux](https://justgetflux.com/) - Adjusts the screen brightness according to the time of day.
 * [Itsycal](http://www.mowglii.com/itsycal/) - Itsycal is a tiny calendar for your Mac's menu bar.
 * [LiteIcon](http://www.freemacsoft.net/liteicon/) - LiteIcon is a simple app which allows you to change your system icons.
 * [Monolingual](http://ingmarstein.github.io/Monolingual/) - Frees up disk space by removing unused languages files.